parisepigenetics/Methylator-Documentation/docs/annotations.md

 ## Annotations

 Methylator generates many figures to describe Methylation levels among the differents genomic features.
 Two files a required:
 - A GTF corresponding to genome version used for the mapping
 - A texte file with CpG island coordinates

 !!! warning
     The genome version of this two files must be the same

+!!!
+Tip
-**Users can also give their own annotation file with coordinates of  ChIP-Seq or ATAC-Seq peaks or differentially expressed genes in order to perform multiomics integration analysis**
+    Users can also give their own annotation file with coordinates of  ChIP-Seq or ATAC-Seq peaks or differentially expressed genes in order to perform multiomics integration analysis

 **Scheme of the workflow section responsible for building annotations**
 ![annotations_scheme](img/part_annotation_workflow.png)

 The R script Annotatr.R is responsible for building the annotations.